 To make it simple, we’ve categorized these best rear-facing car seats for tall babies into three lists based on the car seat’s top height for rear-facing.

-Best Rear Facing Car Seats For Tall Babies up to 40 inchs
+Best Rear Facing Car Seat For Tall Babies up to 40 inchs

-Safety 1st Grow and Go-Budget All-in-one Rear Facing Car Seat for Tall Babies
+Safety 1st Grow and Go All-in-One Car Seat

 Safety 1st Grow and Go